Frequently asked questions.

 Your first session is really about getting to know each other and making sure you feel comfortable.
 We’ll talk about what brings you to therapy, your goals, and any questions or concerns you have.

-I’ll share a bit about how I work, especially with approaches like DBT, CBT, Emotion-Focused Therapy, and EMDR for issues such as eating disorders, trauma, anxiety, and OCD.
+I’ll share a bit about how I work, weaving together experiential therapies like IFS, schema and cognitive-behavioural therapies, EMDR, emotion-focused therapy, and attachment/relational models for issues such as eating disorders, trauma, anxiety, and OCD.

-Most clients leave the first session feeling relieved to have taken the first step and with a clearer sense of what our work together might look like.
+Clients tend to leave the first session feeling relieved to have taken the first step and with a clearer sense of what our work together might look like and how they can make meaningful changes.

 What are your fees?